 Like any business, you should never start selling before building interest around your product.

-You should have already been offering value before you asked for something in return.
+You should have already offered value before asking for something in return.

-This means giving away valuable content for free which allowed you to build up a sizable subscriber base before monetizing.
+This means giving away valuable content for free, which allows you to build up a sizable subscriber base before monetizing.

 This would have given your fans sufficient time to be nurtured and interact with your brand.